Skip to main content

 What Is the Purpose of a Doctor’s Note in This Context?

-A doctor’s note in the context of a workplace is a clinical instrument of communication.
+A doctor’s note in the context of a workplace wellness program is a clinical instrument of communication.
 Its purpose is to certify that a specific medical condition makes meeting a prescribed health target either unreasonably difficult or medically inadvisable for you.
 It elevates the conversation from one of simple non-compliance to one of medical necessity.

 This documentation is the formal mechanism that initiates an employer’s legal duty to provide a reasonable accommodation.
 It effectively translates your unique physiological state into a language that the legal and corporate frameworks are structured to understand and act upon.
 The note validates your lived experience with clinical authority, making it a powerful tool for ensuring your health needs are respected within the structure of the wellness program.